margueriteaya/Safari15-Start-page-ja_jp/Readme.md

 	7. Install this color theme to get the correct colors. https://addons.mozilla.org/en-US/firefox/addon/safari-ventura-dark/
 ### Important:
-Install the theme below to get the correct Safari colors https://addons.mozilla.org/en-US/firefox/addon/safari-ventura-dark/
+Install this theme to get the correct Safari colors https://addons.mozilla.org/en-US/firefox/addon/safari-ventura-dark/

 ## 2) How to set-up Safari 15 New Tab Page: